TikhonJelvis/RL-book/chapter5/chapter5.md

 $$[(x_{t,i}, y_{t,i})|1 \leq i \leq n_t]$$

 is used to update the parameters from $w_{t-1}$ to $w_t$ (parameters initialized at iteration $t=0$ to $w_0$).
-This framework can be used to update the parameters incrementally with a gradient descent algorithm, either stochastic gradient descent (where a single $(x,y)$ pair is used for each iteration's gradient calculation) or mini-batch gradient descent (where an appropriate subset of the entire data is used for each iteration's gradient calculation) or simply re-using the entire data available for each iteration's gradient calculation (and consequent, parameter update).
-The flexibility of our framework to allow for incremental estimation is particularly important for Reinforcement Learning algorithms wherein we update the parameters of the function approximation from the new data that is generated from each state transition as a result of interaction with either the real environment or a simulated environment.
+This framework can be used to update the parameters incrementally with a gradient descent algorithm, either stochastic gradient descent (where a single $(x,y)$ pair is used for each iteration's gradient calculation) or mini-batch gradient descent (where an appropriate subset of the available data is used for each iteration's gradient calculation) or simply re-using the entire data available for each iteration's gradient calculation (and consequent, parameter update).
+Moreover, the flexibility of our framework, allowing for incremental estimation, is particularly important for Reinforcement Learning algorithms wherein we update the parameters of the function approximation from the new data that is generated from each state transition as a result of interaction with either the real environment or a simulated environment.

 Among other things, the estimate $f$ (parameterized by $w^*$) gives us the model expected value of $y$ conditional on $x$, i.e.